TheHive-Project/CortexDocs/admin/admin-guide.md

 settings are:

- * `refresh` : when there is no notification, close the connection after this duration (the default is 1 minute
+ * `refresh` : when there is no notification, close the connection after this duration (the default is 1 minute).
  * `cache` : before polling a session must be created, in order to make sure no event is lost between two polls.
 If there is no poll during the cache setting, the session is destroyed (the default is 15 minutes).